pixelboogie/BinaryBlaze/README.md

 npm install
 npm start
 ```

-Head over to https://vitejs.dev/ to learn more about configuring vite
-## About Scrimba

 This app uses OpenAI's Assistant API.
 This is a context aware chat bot that recommends movies based on information from a custom movie database.
 For example, I can tell that I need a good laugh and it replies I should definitely watch the movie Glass Onion.